Three small watercolor frames in a dream placed side by side each holding a different scene of the same story

 Astrological note: Serial dreams often come during transits of Pluto or Saturn through one of your personal houses, during their aspects to the Moon, and in periods when the progressed Moon passes through degrees significant for the biography.
 Scorpios, Capricorns, and Cancers are especially sensitive to such dreams.
 If Pluto is now moving through your 4th or 8th house, the Sage builds a long line, and the dream conveys this through a series in which each night takes up the plot from the place where you left it.

-You dream of a person or figure you do not have in reality.
-After a few nights they appear again.
+You dream of a person or figure you have never met in waking life.
+After a few nights, they appear again.
 Then once more.
 Each time a little differently, but this is clearly the same character.
 Sometimes they speak, sometimes they are silent.
-Sometimes with you, sometimes beside.
-In the body — a steady familiarity: “I recognize them.
+Sometimes with you, sometimes beside you.
+In your body, a steady familiarity settles: “I recognize them.
 We have already met in a dream.”

-Your Explorer speaks through this dream — the part that gradually reveals to you one of the inner sides of your psyche.
+Behind this guest, your Explorer is observing — the part that gradually reveals to you one of the inner sides of your psyche.
 A recurring character is not an “astral guest.”
-Most often it is a bearer of a quality developing in you: a certain clarity, strength, vulnerability, freedom.
-The Explorer introduces them gradually, so that you have time to accept them into your inner system not as an accident but as a steady interlocutor.
+More often, it carries a quality that is developing in you: a certain clarity, strength, vulnerability, or freedom.
+The Explorer introduces them to you gradually, so you have time to accept them into your inner system not as an accident but as a steady companion.

-If the character gradually becomes clearer — your inner dialogue with this quality is deepening; it’s worth supporting it in waking life too, not brushing off the dreams.
-If they teach you something — remember the lessons; they are often applicable while awake.
-If they suddenly disappear after a long series — perhaps their function is fulfilled, and this part has “integrated” within you; it’s worth noticing where in real life you now behave differently.
+If the character gradually becomes clearer, your inner dialogue with this quality is deepening.
+Support it in waking life too, and don’t brush off the dreams.
+If they teach you something, remember the lessons.
+They are often applicable in waking life as well.
+If they suddenly disappear after a long series, perhaps their function is fulfilled, and this part has “integrated” within you.
+Notice where in real life you now behave differently.

 Ask yourself: “Which of my ‘night companions’ keeps coming back again and again — and what quality is it, perhaps, insistently helping me develop?”